THE RING IN THE GLASS is dark and authoritative yet beautifully written.

 then THE RING IN THE GLASS will not disappoint.
 Turn the pages if you dare!

-A painting depicting the events of ‘The Temptation of Christ’, where Satan tormented Jesus Christ in the desert haunts a boy—Samuel Morgan.
-In addition, the boy’s prior involvement in the occult with Alan Wilson, an insane satanic scientist, has transferred the Devil and a demon called Beelphegor inside of him, with devastating consequences.
-Samuel’s mother, Marilyn Morgan, a successful Pharmaceutical director demands help from psychiatrists and doctors in an effort to cure her son—who now suffers from demonic possession.
+A painting depicting events about The Temptation of Christ, haunts a boy—Samuel Morgan.
+In addition, the boy’s prior involvement in the Occult with Alan Wilson, an insane witchcraft scientist has unleashed a terrifying demon with devastating effect.
+Samuel’s mother, Marilyn Morgan, a successful Pharmaceutical director, demands help from psychiatrists and doctors in an effort to cure her son—who now suffers from demonic possession.
 Their help though is ineffective.

-Also available on kindle
+Special Movie Cover version available on kindle

 The trouble is, the more characters you place in a novel, the more twists and turns will come into being with the story.
 And trying to hold the plot together can get extremely difficult and perilously confusing.